 Green bananas are generally considered to be healthy.
 However, there have been some online reports of people experiencing discomfort after eating them.

 This includes digestive symptoms like:

 Additionally, you may want to be careful with green bananas if you’re allergic to latex.

-Bottom Line: Green bananas are considered healthy, although they may cause digestive problems in some people.
-People with a latex allergy may also experience issues when eating them.
+Green bananas are considered healthy, although they may cause digestive problems in some people.
+People with a latex allergy may also experience complications when eating them.

 Green bananas may provide some additional nutrients and benefits that yellow bananas do not.